dr05-homebrew/dr05-homebrew/README.md

 ## External tools

+The following tools are not maintained in this repository, but may be useful when dealing with DR-05 firmware:

 * [Binutils and GCC][gcc] have been ported to blackfin (including objdump)
 * crackwitz's [spi-flash-reassembler][reasm] can reassemble flash memory images from logic analyzer traces.